 The difference between email translation and localization

 Translate the bouncy, upbeat jocularity of an American marketer’s email into (say) Chinese, and you’ll have some problems.
 Because regional humor and culture don’t travel well.
 (Think of the double meaning of “Netflix and chill”.)
 You’ll also risk falling foul of local regulations; making a direct comparison with a competitor’s product, for example, is illegal in some countries.
+This highlights how translation and localization require a nuanced understanding of local contexts.
 That’s why localization is a different task to translation.
-Getting your message across clearly and legally is about more than the words
+Getting your message across clearly and legally is about more than the words.

 That’s why at Lokalise we often use a new term: transcreation.
 A skilled translator is a student of human culture; he or she knows the character traits and behavioral nuances of a target market as well as its language.
 And that person will “recreate” your intended message in a way that’s right – not simply translating word-for-word.